Goldglv/John-Madden-Football-Roster-Editor/README.md

 Latest release: https://github.com/Goldglv/John-Madden-Football-Roster-Editor/releases

-Features This app will enable you to update Rosters for the following Systems/Madden Football Games:
+This app will enable you to update Rosters for the following Systems/Madden Football Games:

 ## **Sega Genesis/Megadrive**
 - John Madden Football ('91)